hvbr1s/fordefi-api-new/README.md

 A tool for executing programmatic transactions through Fordefi.

-⚠️ This tool is still in development, please test extensively before use.
+⚠️ This tool is still in development, please test extensively with _small amounts_ before use.

 ## Prerequisites